chromium/chromium/infra/config/migration/README.md

     ./migration/post-migrate-targets.py
     ```

+    This will do the following:
-    This will regenerate the .json files in //testing/buildbot, replace test
+    * Regenerate the .json files in //testing/buildbot.
-    suite definitions with bundle definitions for any test suites no longer
+    * Replace test suite definitions with bundle definitions for any test suites
+      no longer referenced in //testing/buildbot.
-    referenced in //testing/buildbot, mark mixins and variants that are no
+    * Mark mixins and variants that are no longer referenced in
-    longer referenced from //testing/buildbot so that they no longer generate
+      //testing/buildbot so that they no longer generate pyl entries.
-    pyl entries and regenerate all of the config files.
+    * Mark isolates that are no longer referenced in //testing/buildbot so that
+      they no longer trigger an error from //testing/buildbot/check.py.
+    * Regenerate all //infra/config config files and sync necessary .pyl files
+      to //testing/buildbot.

-1. Some manual work will need to be done to transfer any comments on the removed
+1. Some manual modifications may be necessary to the starlark files:

+    * buildozer reformats the entire file, some of this is undesirable.
+    * Top-level function calls added by the script should be reformatted so that
+      each argument is on its own line (it's not possible to force this with
+      buildozer).
+    * Comments associated with the entries in test_suite_exceptions.pyl and
+      waterfalls.pyl should be transferred to the newly added starlark
+      declarations
+    * Tests that are removed require a reason specified.
+The script puts in a
+      reason string that will prevent the change from being submitted.
+This
+      allows for confirming the generated files, without risking an undocumented
+      removal.
+This may overlap with the previous bullet point since comments on
+      the removal may serve as an adequate value for the reason field.
-   test suite declarations to the corresponding bundle declarations.
+    * Comments associated with removed test suite declarations should be
+      transferred to the corresponding bundle declarations.

-1. Isolates that are no longer referenced by any builder in
-  //testing/buildbot/waterfalls.pyl should have their declaration
-  updated to set skip_usage_check=True.
-These isolates can be found by
-  running

-    ```sh
-    ../../testing/buildbot/check.py
-    ```

-    Isolates can be defined by one of: compile targets in
-    //infra/config/targets/compile_targets.star, binaries in
-    //infra/config/targets/binaries.star or junit tests in
-    //infra/config/targets/tests.star.

 ## buildozer